KarthikRIyer/swiftplot/README.md

 ```swift
 %include "EnableJupyterDisplay.swift"
 ```
+## How to include the library in a Google Colab environment

+See https://colab.research.google.com/drive/13iMA72WQyFwMiarrCJqfxkxCTxxUxsiq for information regarding Google Colab support.

 ## Examples
 Here are some examples to provide you with a headstart to using this library.
 Here we will be looking at plots using only the AGGRenderer, but the procedure will remain the same for SVGRenderer.